Haccha Hasiru for a Greener Future

 Creating new professions in Environmental Sustainability

-The Centre for Youth and Sustainable Development at Baduku Community College offers programmes that empower young people to enter professions that are critical to environmental sustainability.
+The Centre for Youth and Sustainable Development at Baduku Centre for Livelihood Learning offers programmes that empower young people to enter professions that are critical to environmental sustainability.

 The Centre offers courses on Waste Management and Responsible Tourism among others.